Mangul-Lab-USC/Mangul-Lab-USC.github.io/index.md

 %}

 {% capture text %}
-We believe in data and analysis transparency, effective sharing, reproducibility, software usability, and archival stability to foster a sustainable data science ecosystem in biomedical research.
+We believe in data analysis transparency, effective sharing, reproducibility, software usability, and archival stability to foster a sustainable data science ecosystem in biomedical research.

 [See our GitHub repository &nbsp;→](https://github.com/Mangul-Lab-USC/) {:.center}